apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 * Creation of directory structures which can no longer be navigated through filesystem APIs.

 Use with care, and, ideally, enable versioning on the S3 store.

+### <a name="mkdir-performance"></a> Mkdir Performance

+`fs.s3a.performance.flag` flag option `mkdir`:

+* Mkdir does not check whether the parent is directory or file.

+This avoids the verification of the file status of the parent file or the closest ancestor.
+Unlike the default mkdir operation, if the parent is not a directory, the mkdir operation does not throw any error.

+This option can help with mkdir performance improvement but must be used only if the person setting them understands the above-mentioned risk.

 ### <a name="threads"></a> Thread and connection pool settings.